-Cash used in investing activities was \$29.3 million during Fiscal 2021, compared to \$30.4 million during Fiscal 2020.
-This change was primarily driven by the timing of capital expenditures.
+Cash used in investing activities was \$45.9 million during Fiscal 2022, compared to \$29.3 million during Fiscal 2021.
+The increase was driven by capital expenditures primarily related to digital and supply chain fulfillment initiatives.

-Cash used in financing activities was \$112.7 million during Fiscal 2021, compared to cash provided by financing activities of \$60.9 million during Fiscal 2020.
-The decrease primarily resulted from net proceeds received from the issuance of long-term debt during Fiscal 2020, compared to the use of cash in Fiscal 2021 to repay long-term debt, and increased repurchases of our common stock during Fiscal 2021, compared to Fiscal 2020.
+Cash provided by financing activities was \$17.1 million during Fiscal 2022, compared to cash used in financing activities of \$112.7 million during Fiscal 2021.
+Cash provided by financing activities during Fiscal 2022 primarily resulted from additional net borrowings under our ABL Credit Facility, partially offset by increased repurchases of our common stock during Fiscal 2022 compared to Fiscal 2021.

-Our ability to continue to meet our capital requirements in Fiscal 2022 depends on our cash on hand, our ability to generate cash flows from operations, and available borrowings under our ABL Credit Facility.
+Our ability to continue to meet our capital requirements in Fiscal 2023 depends on our cash on hand, our ability to generate cash flows from operations, and available borrowings under our ABL Credit Facility.
 Cash flows generated from operations depends on our ability to achieve our financial plans.
 We believe that our existing cash on hand, cash generated from operations, and funds available to us through our ABL Credit Facility will be sufficient to fund our capital and other cash requirements for the foreseeable future.